Lepton-Flavor-Violating ALPs at the Electron-Ion Collider: A Golden Opportunity: Introduction

 One may expect similar phenomena to arise in new sectors of physics, which could provide answers for open questions like the nature of dark matter (DM), for example.
 New physics sectors at scales of $\ord{\rm GeV}$ or less have been considered as potential alternatives to beyond SM (BSM) models at or above the weak scale $\sim 100$~GeV.
 In particular, ``dark sectors" that could include DM and other related states and interactions have been extensively studied over the last several years.
 In these setups, new experimental possibilities for discovery of BSM phenomena open up.
 Due to the relatively low scale and feeble couplings associated with such ``dark sectors," intense sources can provide good prospects for uncovering them.

 Searches for lepton flavor violation (LFV) mediated by ALPs can be a particularly sensitive probe of new physics \cite{Wilczek:1982rv,Ema:2016ops,Bauer:2019gfk,Cornella:2019uxs,Endo:2020mev,Iguro:2020rby,Han:2020dwo,Mukaida:2021sgv,Bauer:2021mvw}.
-For an example of a concrete UV-complete model in which GeV-scale ALPs with lepton flavor violation emerge out of a dark sector giving rise to dark matter and neutrino mass, see Refs.~\cite{Davoudiasl:2017zws,Davoudiasl:2021haa}.
-The dominant current constraints on flavor off-diagonal ALP-lepton couplings universally come from low-energy experimental searches involving flavor-violating lepton decays \cite{Cornella:2019uxs,Bauer:2021mvw}, such as $\tau \rightarrow e \mu \mu$ for the $a \tau e$ interaction, where $a$ denotes the ALP.
-However, these experimental probes generically require the existence of significant flavor-diagonal interactions $a \ell \ell$ in addition to the flavor-violating couplings.
-Additionally, the constraints become sharply weaker for axion masses above a few GeV, where the lepton decays become highly suppressed due to kinematics.
+For an example of a concrete UV-complete model in which GeV-scale ALPs with lepton flavor violation emerge out of a dark sector giving rise to dark matter and neutrino mass, see Refs.~\cite{Davoudiasl:2017zws}.
+The dominant current constraints on flavor off-diagonal ALP-lepton couplings universally come from low-energy experimental searches involving flavor-violating lepton decays \cite{Cornella:2019uxs,Bauer:2021mvw}, such as $\tau \rightarrow e \mu \mu$ for the $a e \tau$ interaction, where $a$ denotes the ALP.
+Searches for ALPs produced in Higgs decays can also provide relevant limits \cite{Davoudiasl:2021haa}, particularly for relatively heavy ALP masses above 2 GeV.
+However, these experimental probes require the existence of other significant couplings - either flavor-diagonal interactions $a \ell \ell$ or ALP-Higgs couplings - in addition to the flavor-violating couplings.
+In particular, the constraints from lepton decays become sharply weaker for axion masses above the tau lepton mass, where the decays become highly suppressed due to kinematics.